Harold C. Train: World War II

 Captain Train was appointed as commanding officer of the battleship USS Arizona on February 3, 1940, and served in this capacity for one year.
 Then he became a chief of staff with Battle Force under the command of Vice Admiral William S. Pye.

 During the Japanese Attack on Pearl Harbor, Train issued orders for the battleship USS Nevada not to sortie, in order to minimize the damage of the ship and avert the possibility of the sinking and blocking the Pearl Harbor channel.
 For his conduct during the attack, Train was awarded the Navy Commendation Medal with Combat "V" from the commander of the Pacific Fleet, Admiral Chester W. Nimitz.

 Train then spent almost three months as chief of staff with Admiral Nimitz' Pacific Fleet, before he was ordered to report to the Office of the Chief of Naval Operations, Admiral Ernest King.
 His next assignment was capacity of Director of the Office of Naval Intelligence, in which he replaced Rear Admiral Theodore S. Wilkinson on July 20, 1942.
 Train was promoted to the rank of rear admiral a month later.

-In September 1943, Train was transferred to the Balboa, Panama, where he was appointed a commander of 15th Naval District, Panama Sea Frontier and Commander Southeast Pacific Force.
+In September 1943, Train was transferred to the Balboa, Panama, where he was appointed as commander of 15th Naval District, Panama Sea Frontier and Commander Southeast Pacific Force.
 In this capacity, he replaced Rear Admiral Clifford E. Van Hook and was responsible for the securing of the Panama Canal besides his other duties.
 For his service in this role, he was awarded the Legion of Merit by the army.

-Train was relieved of that command on June 10, 1944 and transferred back to the United States for further assignment.
+Train was relieved of that command on June 10, 1944, and transferred back to the United States for further assignment.
 He was subsequently assigned to the Joint Post-War Committee within Joint Chiefs of Staff in Washington, D.C.
 This work include diplomatic assignments with the United States delegation at Dumbarton Oaks Conference and to the United Nations organization and its first meetings in San Francisco.

 After the Japanese surrender, Train remained on active duty as senior naval member of the Joint Post-War Committee until his retirement.
 He was decorated by the army with an oak leaf cluster to his Legion of Merit for the service with this committee.

 Postwar life

 Train retired from the navy on May 1, 1946, and subsequently accepted the capacity of superintendent of the Admiral Farragut Academy in St. Petersburg, Florida.
 After his second retirement, he lived with his wife in Bethesda, Maryland, where he died on September 7, 1968.

-Train was survived by his wife May Philipps Train (1889–1980), daughters Marion, Harriett, Jane and son Harry D. Train II (future admiral in the United States Navy).
+Train was survived by his wife May Philipps Train (1889–1980), daughters Marian, Harriett, Jane and son Harry D. Train II (future admiral in the United States Navy).
 He was also grandfather of Rear Admiral Elizabeth L. Train.